F&L Blog

 FASCISM AND LIBERALISM - YESTERDAY AND TODAY

-The belief that economic liberalism is conducive to democracy is deeply ingrained in modern societies.
-In line with Karl Polanyi, the International Karl Polanyi Society (IKPS) wants to challenge this belief.
-Historical analyses show the long-standing reservations of liberals like John Stuart Mill and Friedrich Hayek regarding democracy and decisions made by societal majorities.
-Today, the tensions of economic liberalism and democracy have become even more visible: neoliberal policies emphasizing privatization and marketization have increasingly undermined the capacity of states to address urgent societal challenges, such as widening social inequalities and accelerating climate breakdown.
+The belief that liberalism is conducive to democracy has acquired the status of common sense – a view the International Karl Polanyi Society (IKPS) seeks to challenge.
+Both intellectual history and contemporary developments point to a more ambivalent relationship.
+Prominent liberal thinkers such as John Stuart Mill and Friedrich Hayek expressed significant reservations about decisions made by societal majorities.
+Today, the tensions between economic liberalism and democracy have become increasingly visible: neoliberal policies emphasizing austerity, privatization, and marketization have undermined the capacities of democracies to address urgent societal challenges, such as widening social inequalities and accelerating climate breakdown.

 The Editors